tuanphung2308/better-auth-ui/README.md

 Note: Toast is totally optional, it will render errors inline if not provided.
 This example uses shadcn/ui Toast.

+If you are using protected middleware routes, `onSessionChange={() => router.refresh()}` is required to clear the router cache, otherwise the user won't be able to navigate to those pages until refreshing.

 `app/auth/[auth]/page.tsx`
 ```tsx
 import { authViews } from "@daveyplate/better-auth-ui"